Tiendil/blog.feeds.fun/content/posts/2026-001-december-2025-in-feeds-fun/en.md

 Changes in our authentication system should be mostly invisible to you, what you may notice is:

 - Simpler invitation to login or register on the [home page](https://feeds.fun) of the site.
-- You can now log in with your Google, GitHub or X (Twitter) accounts.
-If you've already registered with an email (which is equal to your social account's email), you'll be asked to confirm it.
+- You can now log in with your Google, GitHub, or X (Twitter) accounts.
+If you've already registered with an email (which is the same as your social account's email), you'll be asked to confirm it.
 This way, you can link your social account to your existing Feeds Fun account.

 **What improved for our self-hosted users**: